Last updated on October 5th, 2023

 - Check for leaks

-Radiator Valve Leaking When Turned Off
+Valve Leaking Only When Turned Off

-If you have a radiator valve leaking when turned off, then you could try opening the valve slightly to see if it stops.
+If you have a radiator valve leaking when it’s turned off, you could try opening the valve slightly to see if it stops.
+You should follow the steps above for a leaking lockshield valve if this does not work.
+But, you might have to replace the valve.

 Conclusion

-Once you have found exactly where the leak is coming from it should be a case of tightening the nut.
+Fixing a radiator valve leak is usually easy with no need to remove the radiator.
+Once you have found exactly where the leak is coming from, it should be a case of tightening the nut.

-Draining the system and adding some jointing compound or PTFE tape is the next level to fix a radiator that is leaking.
-This is a lot harder but needs to be done.
+Draining the system and adding jointing compound or PTFE tape is a lot harder but might need to be done.
+Failing that, replacing the leaking valve might be the only solution.

-Feel free to ask me any questions in the comment section below and I’ll try my best to help.
+Feel free to ask any questions in the comments below, and I’ll do my best to help.
+If you found this post helpful, please consider sharing it.

 Is a leaking radiator valve an emergency?